UN LAB Middleware Label: Title Begins

 Prior to being released for a race, pigeons are crammed into cages that hold up to 20 birds and trucked with thousands of other birds for up to seven days.
 They are often released with tens of thousands of other birds from throughout Europe, with whom they may exchange viruses and infections while trying to make their way back home.
 The few birds who do manage to survive and return to the UK may have been exposed to diseases such as avian flu on foreign soil, putting human and animal populations at risk.

 Pigeons, also known as "rock doves", are intelligent, gentle, loyal birds.
 They have honourably served the military, delivering vital messages in the most dangerous conditions.
 This has earned them the most Dickin Medals – the animals' Victoria Cross – of any species.
 Abusing these noble animals just for amusement or a wager is cruel.

 PETA US has sent formal complaints to Defra and the Gambling Commission and is urging the RSPCA to launch investigations and take action to stop these cruel races.
 PETA UK has also sent a letter to Her Majesty The Queen asking her to review her involvement in this inhumane blood "sport".

 You can help!
-Please contact Defra Minister Michael Gove and ask that he take action to prevent more pigeons from suffering in cross-Channel races.
+Please contact Defra Minister George Eustice and ask that he take action to prevent more pigeons from suffering in cross-Channel races.